Where to see Madagascar's Weird and Wonderful Wildlife

 tour visits the protected lemur-rich rainforests of Andasibe-Mantadia National Park (Perinet) and the deciduous dry forest of Anjajavy.

-A favourite with visiting wildlife enthusiasts are the Leaf-tailed geckos (genus Uroplatus), some of which mimic dead leaves while others are bark mimics.
-The Satanic leaf-tailed gecko, Uroplatus phantasticus, above, is the best known of the dead leaf mimics.
+A firm favourite with visiting wildlife enthusiasts are the Leaf-tailed geckos (genus Uroplatus), some of which mimic dead leaves while others are bark mimics.
+The Satanic leaf-tailed gecko, Uroplatus phantasticus, photographed here by Daniel, is the best known of the dead leaf mimics.
 Below is the bark-mimicking Fringed gecko, Uroplatus fimbriatus.
 Both species can be seen in protected rainforests such as Andasibe-Mantadia (‘Perinet’) which is visited on our Madagascar Reefs & Rainforests tour.
 Those travelling along the RN7 will visit the Ranomafana National Park, where the Fringed gecko was photographed, on our Classic Madagascar Overland: the RN7 Route tour.
+Another superb locality is the private park at Domain de Fontenay, near Montagne d'Ambre National Park.

-Leaftailed gecko, photograph by Rainbow Tours client Chris Gurr
+Fringed gecko (Uroplatus fimbriatus), photograph by Rainbow Tours client Chris Gurr at Ranomafana

-Confined to a narrow range near Morondava, the endearing but endangered, hare-sized Giant jumping rat is Madagascar’s largest endemic rodent.
-In summer months, lucky visitors may see it hopping around like a little wallaby in the seasonally dry forest of Kirindy.
+Confined to a worryingly narrow range near Morondava, the endearing but Endangered, hare-sized Giant jumping rat is Madagascar’s largest endemic rodent.
+In spring and summer months, lucky visitors may see it hopping around like a little wallaby in the seasonally dry forest of Kirindy in the desperately threatened Menabe Antimena Protected Area near Morondava.
 Fortunately the species is breeding well at the Jersey Zoo as one of the subjects of the Durrell Wildlife Conservation Trust’s SAFE projects (Saving Species from Extinction).

 Painted burrowing frog

-Madagascar boasts an incredibly diverse frog fauna, with well over 300 species described to date and many more awaiting formal classification.
-The clown of Malagasy amphibians, the brightly coloured Painted-burrowing frog, inhabits the sandstone formations of Isalo National Park and emerges briefly following rains in the austral summer.
-Isalo National Park is now Madagascar’s most visited state-run protected area and is part of our popular RN7 Classic Madagascar Overland itinerary.
+Madagascar boasts an exceptionally diverse frog fauna, with well over 350 species described to date and many more awaiting formal classification.
+The clown of Malagasy amphibians, the brightly coloured and fossorial Painted-burrowing frog, inhabits the dry sandstone mountains at Isalo National Park and emerges briefly following rains in the austral summer.
+(December to March) Isalo National Park is now Madagascar’s most visited state-run protected area and is part of our popular RN7 Classic Madagascar Overland itinerary.

 Schlegel’s asity by Callan Cohen

-The four members of the endemic Asity family are among Madagascar’s most interesting birds.
-During the breeding season, males develop near-fluorescent blue and green facial caruncles and are among the few birds to exhibit lek breeding behaviour.
-This rare photo of a Schlegel’s asity was taken by Callan Cohen in Ankarafantsika National Park (‘Ampijoroa’), the best known ‘stakeout’ for the species.
-The park is included in our popular Lemurs of Madagascar individual tour.
+The four members of the endemic Asity family are among Madagascar’s most interesting and unsual birds.
+During the breeding season, males of all 4 develop near-fluorescent blue and green facial caruncles and are among the few birds to exhibit lek breeding behaviour.
+This photo of a Schlegel’s asity was taken by one of our birding specialist friends Callan Cohen (Birding Africa) in Ankarafantsika National Park (‘Ampijoroa’), the best known ‘stakeout’ for the species.

-Largest of the island’s carnivores, the fosa is a formidable predator of lemurs and resembles a small, elongated puma.
-The best place in which to see it is Kirindy Forest, where some individuals loiter around the rubbish pit and cooking area at the campsite.
-You can hope to spot a fosa on our Madagascar Wildlife Discovery Tour.
+Largest of the island’s carnivores, the Fosa (Fossa) is a formidable predator of lemurs and resembles a small, elongated puma.
+The best place in which to see it , is Kirindy Forest which falls under the Menabe Antimena Protected Area.
+There, some habituated individuals loiter around the rubbish pit and cooking area at the researchers' camp.
+Female Fosa are site-faithful, so during the mating season in November, they return to the same tall tree at which they are courted by a number of male suitors.

 Flatid leaf bug by Daniel Austin

-Flatid leaf bugs adults (red) and nymphs (white).
+Flatid leaf bugs adults (red) and their nymphs (white).
 The nymphs excrete the white, waxy substance which grows into feathery shapes as a form of protection.
-They are commonly seen in some of the western and southern forests, notably Berenty Private Reserve, Ankarafantsika and Anjajavy both of which are on our Lemurs of Madagascar individual tour.
+They are commonly seen in some of the western and southern forests, notably Berenty Private Reserve, Ankarafantsika and Anjajavy Forest Reserve.